 First, they say that to make a habit stick – like buying local – you need a really good reason, one that’s personal to you.
 We hope these facts inspire you to make the effort to buy local:

-1. Support over 600 farm families in Onondaga County.
-According to the most recent USDA Agriculture Census, there are 623 farms in Onondaga County.
+- Support over 570 farm families in Onondaga County.
+According to the most recent USDA Agriculture Census, there are over 570 farms in Onondaga County.
 These farms are run by families who live right here in CNY.
 In fact, did you know that 97% of all farms nationwide are managed by families?

 Because of all the benefits of buying local, Onondaga County Executive J. Ryan McMahon, II has continued to fully support the Buy Local.
 Buy Onondaga Grown.
 Initiative: